Enrico Corte: Maskon, Anthrocon and Intericon series (1996–present)

-Maskon, Anthrocon and Intericon are three series of works on paper and cardboard thematically linked by common elements, including the theme of humans dressing up for erotic reasons.
+Maskon, Anthrocon and Intericon are three series of works on paper and cardboard, thematically linked by common elements, including the theme of humans dressing up for erotic reasons.
 Maskon was the name given in Japan in the early ‘90s to the phenomenon of “rubber dolls”, or the erotic practice of playing the role of dolls while wearing latex clothes and masks.
 The practice had elements of sadomasochism, but filtered by references to the world of manga (not to be confused with the Cosplay phenomenon).
 Anthrocon, a blend of the words “anthropomorph” and “convention”, is a series of conventions that have taken place, from the Nineties onwards, primarily in the United States and, to a lesser extent, other parts of the world.
 These conventions bring together enthusiasts who dress up as anthropomorphic furry animals, using flashy costumes, handmade or bought from specialized fabricators.
 The latent eroticism in this inclination is often highlighted in Corte’s works.
 Intericon is a phenomenon which, while inspired by Maskon and Anthrocon, is the creation of Corte.
 The works of the Intericon series – portmanteau of the words “interiors” and “convention” – show groups of people with a shared passion for dressing up as objects and interior furnishings, satisfying their erotic penchants in complete immobility and semidarkness within apartments designated for the purpose.

 Luciferin music (1995–present)

 Luciferin music is the title Corte gives to his musical production from 1995 to date, «to say goodnight to the art world» – as is written on his personal Bandcamp page.
 The term "luciferin" refers here to heterocyclic compounds present in some living organisms which produce bioluminescence, like fireflies.
 Corte plays on the reference to Lucifer, the name given to Satan in the Judeo-Christian tradition (in the No Light video, for which Corte composed the music, he plays a little demon).
 For his musical projects, Corte presents himself as various “entities” or alter egos – musical groups or soloists – preferring to appear with his own name only as a “producer”.
-While Corte is responsible for the entirely of his musical compositions, during the creative phase he often relies on sound engineers and other musicians: like much of his work, the artist's approach to music is collaborative.
+While Corte is responsible for the entirety of his musical compositions, during the creative phase, he often relies on sound engineers and other musicians: like much of his work, the artist's approach to music is collaborative.
 La Partouze and Un Autre are some of the aliases Corte adopts in his musical projects.